Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 You can’t protect him, the Jiang sect leader had told him in Dafan.

-He had not been able to sleep without hearing those words, not been able to eat or travel anywhere without fearing that Jingyi would be hurt because of his weakness.
+He had not been able to sleep without hearing those words, and the fear of Jingyi being hurt for Sizhui’s own weakness had haunted him through their travels.
 He heard them now, staring into Mo Xuanyu’s eyes, the oppressive air of the city making the man look so much taller.

 “You and your clan think yourselves so high, so benevolent for letting that boy roam free, don’t you,” Mo Xuanyu said.
 “When a word from any of his elders would suffice to have him be locked up again.”

-There is no omega house in the Cloud Recesses, Sizhui thought, frightened.
+There is no kunze house in the Cloud Recesses, Sizhui thought, frightened.

 “You think he belongs to—”